 What’s the Difference Between Syllabus vs Curriculum?

-Curriculum contains the overall content as provided by an education board for a particular course spanning across a stipulated time period.
-Whereas syllabus explains the summary of different topics covered or units that will be taught in a specific subject or discipline under that particular course.
+The curriculum contains the overall content as provided by an education board for a particular course spanning across a stipulated time period.
+Whereas the syllabus explains the summary of different topics covered or units that will be taught in a specific subject or discipline under that particular course.

 - Curriculum remains prescriptive in nature as its structure needs to be followed in the specified manner while syllabus is more descriptive and flexible in nature and can be covered in a non-prescriptive manner.